-With the increasing pressure from the European Union (EU), and the growing instability in Libya, Turkey decided to shift its pursuits in the Mediterranean from western waters to south basin.
-Turkey is temporarily resigning from the complicated Greece/Libya front, and is seeking a new simpler battle at the Cyprus/Egypt front.
+With the increasing pressure from the European Union (EU) and the growing instability in Libya, Turkey decided to shift its pursuits in the Mediterranean from western waters to the south basin.
+Turkey is temporarily resigning from the complicated Greece/Libya front and is seeking a new simpler battle at the Cyprus/Egypt front.

 On September 13th, Turkey withdrew its seismic research ship “Oruç Reis,” Its navigation in the disputed exclusive economic zone (EEZ) between Turkey and Greece caused a lot of trouble, recently.
 The military tensions aroused in the Mediterranean attracted several foreign powers (e.g. France, Russia, China, and the United States), who came to take advantage of the ongoing tragedy.
 Pushed by France, the European Council will hold a special meeting, on September 24-25, to discuss, among other issues, imposing economic sanctions on Turkey to force it to de-escalate the tension.